AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_enrichment-join-fields.png)

     You can also enrich the transactional message content using the **[!UICONTROL Service]** resource.
-For more on services, see this [section](../../audiences/using/about-subscriptions.md).
+For more on services, see this [section](../../audiences/using/creating-a-service.md).

-1. In the **[!UICONTROL Targeting enrichment]** section, select the enrichment that will be used as the message target during the delivery execution.
-In this example, select **[!UICONTROL Profile]**.
-Selecting a targeting enrichment is mandatory for profile-based events.
+1. If you are creating or editing a profile-based event, in the **[!UICONTROL Targeting enrichment]** section, select the enrichment that will be used as the message target during the delivery execution.

    ![](assets/message-center_marketing_targeting_enrichment.png)

+   >[!NOTE]
+   >
+   >Selecting a targeting enrichment based on the **[!UICONTROL Profile]** resource is mandatory for profile-based events.

-Once the event and the message are published, the link with the **[!UICONTROL Profile]** resource will allow you to enrich the content of the transactional message.
+Once the event and the message are published, this link will allow you to enrich the content of the transactional message.

 **Related topics:**